-Socks have easily become one of the staples in our “stay-at-home” daily wardrobe.
-With many people confined to smaller spaces due to quarantine, the blood circulation in their feet might possibly be reduced as a result of longer times spent sitting and less frequent movement.
+Socks have easily become one of the staples in folks’ “stay-at-home” daily wardrobe.
+With many people confined to smaller spaces due to quarantine, the blood circulation in their feet might be reduced due to more time spent sitting and less frequent movement.

 An easily applied and cost-effective remedy for poor circulation is to swap your standard gym socks for compression socks, which experts say are worth the investment.

-But let’s keep it real: When we think of compression socks, one of the first images that comes to mind is our grandparents.
-This initial reaction is fully justified, but the benefits that these products provide aren’t exclusive to those with blood circulation problems, those with foot pain or the elderly.
+But let’s keep it real: When we think of compression socks, one of the first images that come to mind is our grandparents.
+This initial reaction is justified, but the benefits these socks provide aren’t exclusive to those with blood circulation problems, foot pain or the elderly.

-According to a doctor-reviewed article on WebMD, compression socks boast a laundry list of benefits that apply to several age groups.
-The site’s explainer outlines that these socks “can keep your legs from getting tired and achy” and can “even stop you from feeling light-headed or dizzy when you stand up.”
+According to a doctor-reviewed article on WebMD, compression socks provide a laundry list of benefits that apply to several age groups.
+They “can keep your legs from getting tired and achy” and can “even stop you from feeling light-headed or dizzy when you stand up.”

-Experts at Sugar Free Sox and The Abbotsford News have also outlined that compression socks are particularly recommended for those who sit all day while they work.
-The Abbotsford’s report explained that the calf muscles are often referred to as “the second heart,” and stressed that this is even more of a reason to monitor and take care of them.
+Experts at Sugar Free Sox and The Abbotsford News say compression socks are perfect for those who sit all day while they work.
+The Abbotsford’s report explains that the calf muscles are considered “the second heart” and stresses that this is even more of a reason to monitor and take care of them.